openjdk/babylon/hat/docs/hat-01-03-building-hat.md

 /Users/ME/github/babylon/hat/../build/macosx-aarch64-server-release/jdk
 echo ${PATH}
 /Users/ME/github/babylon/hat/../build/macosx-aarch64-server-release/jdk/bin:/usr/local/bin:......
+ls bldr/bldr.jar
+bldr/bldr.jar
 ```

 # Introducing Bldr
-`Bldr` is a minimal java build system which has all the capabilities needed so far
+`Bldr` is an evolving set of static methods and types needed (so far.. ;) )
-to build existing HAT as well as it's examples and backends.
-It is just a set of
+to build HAT as well as the HAT examples and backends.
-static methods and helper classes wrapping javac/jar tooling.

 `Bldr` itself is a java class in
 ```